As signature collection ends, California heads toward recall

 Recall supporters are required to submit nearly 1.5 million signatures to place the proposal before voters.

-Organizers say they have collected more than 2 million signatures since starting in June.
+Organizers say they have collected more than 2 million signatures since June.
 Collections surged in the fall and winter as anger intensified about Newsom's handling of the pandemic.
+So far, more than 80% of the signatures turned in have been validated.

-Newsom and his Democratic allies have cast the recall attempt as a politically driven power grab and in appearances on national news programs Monday and Tuesday, he tied the recall to extremist groups.
+Newsom and his Democratic allies have cast the recall attempt as a politically driven power grab and in appearances on national news programs Monday and Tuesday, he tried to tie the recall to extremist groups.

 Wednesday marks the cutoff for organizers to submit signatures to county election officials, who have until April 29 to verify their authenticity and notify the secretary of state with the results.